keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 {% include "./using-keptn-analyses-in-argo-workflows/metrics.yaml" %}
 ```

-Next, we define the `AnalysisDefintion` resource that contains the goals
+Next, we define the `AnalysisDefinition` resource that contains the goals
 for the metrics mentioned above:

 ```yaml